Main health benefits of garlic: Your Ultimate Guide

 Garlic maintains heart health.

-As mentioned above, garlic has anti-inflammatory properties And facilitates blood circulation throughout the body.
-As a result, It decreases blood pressure while also protecting the heart from making too much effort to pump blood to the rest of the body.
-But, it should be kept in mind that this theory is based on a study in which participants took garlic supplements, And doses were as high as 600-1500 mg.
-Thus, to get the same effect as raw garlic, consuming about four cloves of garlic per day is necessary.
+As mentioned above, garlic has anti-inflammatory properties and facilitates blood circulation throughout the body, leading to reduced blood pressure and protecting the heart.
+However, these benefits of garlic are based on studies where participants took garlic supplements at doses of 600-1500 mg.
+Consuming about four cloves daily is necessary to achieve similar effects as raw garlic.
 Test participants taking garlic supplements daily observed decreased total and high LDL Cholesterol levels.
 Lower cholesterol levels reduce the risk of heart disease.

 In addition, garlic prevents diseases such as Alzheimer’s and dementia.